 - Development Coach - Euan Baxter

-Euan works with local clubs and scenes develop their coaching team, facilities access, equipment, and more to ensure young riders across the country have the best opportunity to ride in the best environments!
-Once selected to Home Nations status, riders will have the opportunity to attend extra training opportunities and develop their on and off-snow skills with the inclusion of camps abroad.
+Euan works with local clubs and scenes supporting coaches, trainees, facilities and parks to ensure young riders across the country have the best opportunity to ride in the best environments!

 - National Performance Coach - Murray Buchan

 Murray has dual role with Snowsport Scotland and GB Snowsports and works with both the GBPark&Pipe Main Team athletes and the Snowsport Scotland Performance Squad in the UK and abroad.
 The pathway promotes as much snowboarding and freeskiing as possible, alongside cross training disciplines such as gymnastics, skateboarding, and strength and conditioning work.

 GB Snowsport (GBS) is the national governing body for Snowsports in the UK and focus is the elite British athletes selected to its programs.